Regular physical activity can improve your physical, mental, emotional, and social health.

 It’s also important to work on muscle and bone-strengthening activities that use major muscle groups at least 2 days per week.
 While following these recommendations may be challenging at times, making gradual progressions towards any of these goals will lead to some health benefits.
 Every little bit counts!

 Integrating physical activity with other movement behaviours, like reducing sedentary (inactive) time and sleeping well, can provide additional health-related benefits.
 Try to limit sedentary time to 8 hours or less, including no more than 3 hours of recreational screen time and break up long periods of sedentary behaviour when possible.
-Aim for 7 to 9 hours of sleep each night.
-Find strategies to sleep better.
+Aim for 7 to 9 hours of sleep each night and find strategies to sleep better.

 Benefits of moving more